Could new therapy stop my horse headshaking? — Horse & Hound

 A: Most horse owners have either seen, or experienced, a classical headshaker and can understand the frustrations that come with its management; so is PENS therapy a potential solution?

-PENS therapy stands for “Percutaneous electrical nerve stimulation (PENS)”, which is used in the treatment of neuropathic (nerve-related) pain, which is refractory to other treatments.
-I would like to over-emphasise the use of the term “refractory to other treatments”, as it is very important to note that there are many potential causes of headshaking in horses, ranging from dental and sinus disease to primary orthopaedic pain.
-With this in mind, it is essential that all patients who would be considered for PENS therapy undergo a CT scan to rule out other potential causes of headshaking; it is more common to find other causes!
+PENS therapy stands for “Percutaneous electrical nerve stimulation (PENS)”, which is used in the treatment of neuropathic (nerve-related) pain that has not responded to other treatments.
+It is very important to note that there are many potential causes of headshaking in horses, ranging from dental and sinus disease to primary orthopaedic pain.
+With this in mind, it is essential that all patients who would be considered for PENS therapy undergo a CT scan to rule out other potential causes of headshaking first; it is more common to find other causes!

 PENS therapy has been a recognised treatment in people with neuropathic pain and has even been assessed by ‘NICE’ (National Institute for Health and Care Excellence) since 2013.
 It essentially involves placing a small needle under the skin in order to stimulate a nerve (usually the Trigeminal Nerve).
 This is a minimally invasive procedure and is well tolerated by the majority of patients.
 An initial course involves three treatments, with five days between the first and the second treatments, and 10 days between the second and the third treatments.